gitliber/SentimentAnalysisRNN-miniguide/README.md

 How can you imagine what an embedding actually is?
 Well generally words that have a similar meaning in the context should be embedded next to each other.
 Below is an example of word embeddings in a two-dimensional space: embeddings

-Why should we even care about word embeddings?
-Because it is a really useful trick.
+Embedding is a really useful trick.
 If we were to feed our reviews into a neural network and just one-hot encode them we would have very sparse representations of our texts.
 Why?
 Let us have a look at the sentence "I do my job" in "bag of words" representation with a vocabulary of 1000: So a matrix that holds 1000 words (each column is one word), has four ones in it (one for I, one for do one for my and one for job) and 996 zeros.
 So it would be very sparse.
 This means that learning from it would be difficult, because we would need 1000 input neurons each representing the occurrence of a word in our sentence.

 In contrast if we do a word embedding we can fold these 1000 words in just as many dimensions as we want, in our case 32.
 This means that we just have an input vector of 32 values instead of 1000.
 So the word "I" would be some vector with values (0.4,0.5,0.2,...) and the same would happen with the other words.
 With word embedding like this, we just need 32 input neurons.
 LSTMs

-Recurrent neural networks are networks that are used for "things" that happen recurrently so one thing after the other (e.g. time series, but also words).
+Recurrent neural networks (RNN) are networks that are used for "things" that happen recurrently so one thing after the other (e.g. time series, but also words).

 Long Short-Term Memory networks (LSTM) are a specific type of Recurrent Neural Network (RNN) that are capable of learning the relationships between elements in an input sequence.
 In our case the elements are words.
 So our next layer is an LSTM layer with 100 memory units.

-LSTM networks maintain a state, and so overcome the problem of a vanishing gradient problem in recurrent neural networks (basically the problem that when you make a network deep enough the information for learning will "vanish" at some point).
+/*LSTM networks maintain a state, and so overcome the problem of a vanishing gradient problem in recurrent neural networks (basically the problem that when you make a network deep enough the information for learning will "vanish" at some point).
 I do not want to go into detail how they actually work, but here delivers a great visual explanation.
 Below is a schematic overview over the building blocks of LSTMs.

 So our output of the embedding layer is a 500 times 32 matrix.
 Each word is represented through its position in those 32 dimensions.
 And the sequence is the 500 words that we feed into the LSTM network.